gerlichlab/hicognition/documentation/hugo-site/content/preprocessing/manage_preprocessing.md

 <img src="/docs/select_dataset_preprocessing.png" class="three-quarter-width">

-Once you selected the region, the `Select Features`/`Select Collections` button becomes available.
+Once you select the region, the `Select Features`/`Select Collections` button becomes available.
 If you click on it, this will again open either the dataset management table or the [collection management table](/docs/data_management/collections/#managing-collections).
 Here, you can then select which features/collections should be preprocessed.
-Once you hit `Select` the dialogue disappears and you can hit the `Submit Job` button, which will cause preprocessing to be started.
+Once you hit `Select`, the dialogue disappears, and you can hit the `Submit Job` button, which will cause preprocessing to be started.

 <img src="/docs/preprocessing_both_things_selected.png" class="three-quarter-width">

 {{% notice note %}}
 Currently, there is a one-to-one mapping between preprocessing tasks and types of datasets.
-E.g. there is only one possible task for a 2D-feature.
-Therefore, the preprocessing dialogue does not require selection of the task type.
-In the future, this might change and the dialogue will become more complex.
+E.g., there is only one possible task for a 2D feature.
+Therefore, the preprocessing dialogue does not require the selection of the task type.
+In the future, this might change, and the dialogue will become more complex.
 {{% /notice %}}

 ## Check tasks

 Once your tasks are running, you can check their progress via the [dataset management table](/docs/data_management/regions/#viewing).
 If you open up the table, you can see two fields that are called `Processing Features` and `Processing Collections`.
 These indicate at a glance how many genomic features and feature collections are being processed for a given genomic region set.
-If you click on the columns you can sort the table by this field and quickly see which datasets are processing:
+If you click on the columns, you can sort the table by this field and quickly see which datasets are processing:

 <img src="/docs/processing_datasets_table.png" class="three-quarter-width">